Peterlee and Peter Lee

 Clarke put forward his ideas for the new town in his book ‘Farewell to Squalor’.
 He wanted to create living conditions that were an improvement upon the decaying terraced colliery villages of the area and create employment that could be focused in one centre, bringing together miners from those neighbouring villages into a single town.

 Peterlee has developed a strong sense of community and civic pride since its inception.
-To the untrained eye and perhaps also to the trained one, Peterlee might seem like a large collection of housing estates and the town centre is a little plain.
+To the untrained eye and perhaps also to the trained one, Peterlee might seem like a large collection of housing estates and the town centre is quite plain.
+However the wealth of green spaces surrounding the housing is certainly striking.

 The three industrial estates which provide significant employment in the town are the South West and North West Industrial Estates to the west of the A19 and the North East Industrial Estate in the Eden Hall area.
-The real gem of Peterlee is, however, a natural one – the beautiful Castle Eden Dene National Nature Reserve which marks the southern limits of the town.
+The real gem of Peterlee is, however, a natural one – the beautiful Castle Eden Dene National Nature Reserve which marks the southern limits of the town and undoubtedly one of the most beautiful natural sites in County Durham.

 Horden to the south of Easington and west of Peterlee has an Anglo-Saxon name that comes from an old word ‘horu’ meaning ‘dirty’ with the ‘den’ part of the name referring to the dene or valley.
 In what way this dene was considered a ‘dirty dene’ in those distant days is not known – it was perhaps a little muddy.
 Horden is first mentioned in the eleventh century as ‘Horeden’, when there is also mention of a ‘Horetun’ (dirty farm) in the vicinty, but the location of this farm is unknown.